darwinia-network/crab-docs/docs/dvm-eco.md

 sidebar_label: Ecosystem
 ---

-With the DVM smart contract solution, smart contract projects in the ethereum ecosystem can easily be migrated to the Darwin Network to operate on the new architectural platform.
-To encourage more community developers to develop applications based on DVM, the Darwin Network has now launched the [Grant Program](https://github.com/darwinia-network/collaboration/blob/master/grant/README.md) and [Bounty Program](https://github.com/darwinia-network/collaboration/blob/master/bounty/README.md).
+With the DVM smart contract solution, smart contract projects in the ethereum ecosystem can easily be migrated to the Darwinia Network to operate on the new architectural platform.
+To encourage more community developers to develop applications based on DVM, the Darwinia Network has now launched the [Grant Program](https://github.com/darwinia-network/collaboration/blob/master/grant/README.md) and [Bounty Program](https://github.com/darwinia-network/collaboration/blob/master/bounty/README.md).

 Projects built based on DVM: